-We operate on data obtained from a multi-static distributed channel sounding system comprising one transmitting and several receiving nodes, where Figure 6 of~\cite{2025_testbed_icas4m_measurement_Beuster} highlights the distributed setup.
-The transmitter illuminates the environment by periodically sending a length $N$ \gls{ofdm} symbol comprising a Newman-phase sequence.
-The receiver acquires this signal through a number of specular propagation paths, each encompassing a distinctive propagation delay, Doppler-shift, and complex path weight.
-Assuming perfect synchronization between transmitter and receiver, the received signal is filtered, down-converted to complex baseband, and sampled in time and frequency with the corresponding ideal sampling intervals~$\Delta t$ and~$\Delta f$.
+To estimate the channel frequency response, the transmitter illuminates the environment by sending $L \in \mathbb{N}$ symbols comprising $K \in \mathbb{N}$ subcarriers. \Cref{tab:2-signal-parameters} lists the corresponding parameters of the transmitted sounding signal.
+The receiver acquires these signals through a number of specular propagation paths, each encompassing a distinctive propagation delay, Doppler-shift, and complex path weight.
+Assuming the \glspl{gpsdo} achieve perfect synchronization between nodes, the received signal is filtered, down-converted to complex baseband, and sampled in time and frequency with the corresponding sampling intervals~$1/f_\mathrm{s}$ and~$\Delta f$.